-Figure 34: Estimated Total Unmet Needs in the Housing Sector based on SBA Loans.
+Figure 33: Estimated Total Unmet Needs in Housing Sector based on SBA Loans.
 Source: SBA loans for Fiscal Year 2022.

-It is important to note that for both events, reports of damage and unmet needs were scarce for commercial, mixed-use, multifamily, and institutional properties.
-The same could be observed when evaluating the data from the seismic events in 2019 and 2020 (DR-4473-PR).
-As previously mentioned, and based on outreach processes and stakeholder meetings during the development of the Earthquake Action Plan, it was identified that many affected commercial, mixed-use, multifamily, and institutional property owners did not report all damages to FEMA because of their experience with Hurricanes Irma and María.
-The absence of property title (ownership) and hazard insurance also impacted the qualification for federal assistance.
-Therefore, the number of properties reported by municipalities is usually greater than those reported by FEMA.
-The recent experiences of emergency management, disaster management, disaster recovery, and mitigation processes suggest citizens, businesses, mixed-use, multifamily, and institutional property owners may be discouraged or confused about the extent and details required to report all damages to federal agencies such as FEMA.
-This creates a gap between real damages and damage estimates, thus being excluded from calculating unmet needs and MID Areas.
+It is important to note that for both events reports of damage and, therefore, unmet needs, were scarce for commercial, mixed-use, multifamily and institutional properties.
+The same could be observed when evaluating the data from the seismic events that occurred in 2019 and 2020 (DR-4473-PR).
+As previously mentioned, and based on outreach processes and stakeholder meetings during the development of the Earthquake Action Plan, it was identified that many affected commercial, mixed-use, multifamily and institutional properties owners did not report all damages to FEMA because of their experience with Hurricanes Irma and María.
+The absence of property title (ownership) and hazard insurances also impacted the qualification of federal assistance.
+Therefore, the number of properties reported by municipalities are usually greater than those reported by The recent experiences of emergency management, FEMA. disaster management, disaster recovery and mitigation processes suggest citizens, businesses, mixed-use, multifamily and institutional property owners may be discouraged or confused as to the extent and details required in reporting all damages to federal agencies such as FEMA.
+Therefore, creating a gap between real damages and damage estimates, thus being excluded from the calculation of unmet needs and MID Areas.